search icon

 • Business lines of credit

-Each option has its own benefits and drawbacks, so it’s important to do your research and choose the right one for your business.
+Each option has its own benefits and drawbacks, so it’s helpful for entrepreneurs to do their own research and choose the right one for their business.

 A business loan can be a great option for an LLC in need of funding, especially if the LLC is looking to finance larger projects, purchase new equipment, or expand its operations.
-Here are some types of business loans to consider:
+There are several different types of business loans to consider.

 Types of Business Loans

-• Term loans: A term loan is a lump sum of capital that you pay back with interest over a set period of time.
+• Term loans: A term loan is a lump sum of capital that the business pays back with interest over a set period of time.
 It’s a popular loan option for businesses looking for a one-time infusion of cash.

 • Business line of credit: A line of credit is a flexible financing option that works like a credit card.
-You can draw on it as needed and only pay interest on the amount you’ve borrowed.
+A business can draw on the credit line as needed and only pay interest on the amount borrowed.

-• Equipment financing: Equipment financing is a loan specifically designed for purchasing equipment for your business.
+• Equipment financing: Equipment financing is a loan specifically designed for purchasing equipment for a business.

-• Invoice financing: If your LLC has outstanding invoices, you can use invoice financing to get cash advances on those invoices.
+• Invoice financing: If an LLC has outstanding invoices, it can use invoice financing to obtain cash advances on them.

-• Merchant cash advance: A merchant cash advance is a lump sum of capital that’s repaid with a percentage of your daily credit and debit card sales.
-It can be an option if your LLC has a high volume of card transactions.
+• Merchant cash advance: A merchant cash advance is a lump sum of capital that’s repaid with a percentage of the company’s daily credit and debit card sales.
+It can be an option if the LLC has a high volume of card transactions.

 SBA Loans for an LLC